sdpython/mlprodict/_doc/sphinxdoc/source/api/sklapi.rst

 .. autosignature:: mlprodict.sklapi.onnx_transformer.OnnxTransformer
     :members:

-SpeedUp scikit-learn pipeline with ONNX
+Speedup scikit-learn pipeline with ONNX
 +++++++++++++++++++++++++++++++++++++++

 These classes wraps an existing pipeline from *scikit-learn*